qonversion/qonversion-ios-sdk/README.md

 * **Track and increase your revenue.** Qonversion provides detailed real-time revenue analytics including cohort analysis, trial conversion rates, country segmentation, and much more.
 * **Integrations with the leading mobile platforms.** Qonversion allows sending data to platforms like AppsFlyer, Adjust, Branch, Tenjin, Facebook Ads, Amplitude, Mixpanel, and many others.
 * **Change promoted in-app products.** Change promoted in-app products anytime without app releases.
-* **Win back lapsed subscribers.** Qonversion allows sending highly targeted push notifications triggered by server-side subscription events.
-You can send special offers to users who just canceled a free trial or a subscription.
-Plus you can deliver in-app messages with a beautiful native design that you create in Qonversion.
 * **A/B test** and identify winning in-app purchases, subscriptions or paywals.
 * **Cross-device and cross-platform access management.** If you provide user authorization in your app, you can easily set Qonversion to provide premium access to authorized users across devices and operating systems.
 * **SDK caches the data.** Qonversion SDK caches purchase data including in-app products and entitlements, so the user experience is not affected even with the slow or interrupting network connection.